% of sales across the website and stockists go to this epic organisation!

 This is where Musekese Conservation identified a need and set up in 2018 to work with, and support the Department of National Parks and Wildlife (DNPW) to help conserve big cat populations and other species for the long term viability of both tourism and conservation.
 Musekese works within the Musekese-Lumbeya area north of the park which covers approximately 5% of the whole park (2,400 square kilometres).
 This area has historically been identified as a hot-spot for poaching and illegal activity with limited access for patrol teams to be deployed into.

 Since 2018 MC has supported two DNPW anti-poaching teams, have recruited, trained and outfitted an additional two teams which have been operational since 2019.
 Furthermore with funding from the Lion Recovery Fund MC has managed to build a strategic anti-poaching base in the area where scouts can be trained and recruited.

 To learn more about what Musekese Conservation does on the ground and who they are please check out their website:

-Now if that's not an excuse to buy gorgeous conservation inspired jewelry I just don't know what is.
+Now if that's not an excuse to buy gorgeous conservation inspired jewelry, then I just really don't know what is?!?